Adam-Mathew-Duke/Python-Bootcamp/Readme.md

 * Variables (single and multiple assignment)
 * Arithmetic operations (on numbers and strings)
 * String placeholders (%s from string and %d for integer)
+* Strings Operations and Strings exercise (end of lesson challenge)

 Each exercise is aimed at reinforcing foundational skills and understanding core concepts in Python.